 When you set up an informational interview, you are the host of the conversation.
 This means that you need to come ready to take the lead in guiding discussion topics and managing time.
-Imagine that you are the host on a talk show and your new connection is the guest -- it is your job to make them feel special!
+Imagine that you are the host of a talk show, and your new connection is the guest -- it is your job to make them feel special!

 Do Your Research

-To prepare for success, do research about your connection's occupation, field, industry, and employer before you meet.
-Browse Career Resources to learn about many of these items (see below for IBISWorld and Vault), as well as other creative ways to gather information, such as searching recent news articles for trending topics related to your connection's form of work.
-This will help you compose specific questions that show some preliminary knowledge, rather than general questions that can come off as rather basic.
+To prepare for success, research your connection's occupation, field, industry, and employer before you meet.
+Browse Career Resources to learn about many of these items and other creative ways to gather information, such as searching recent news articles for trending topics related to your connection's form of work.
+This will help you compose specific questions that show some prior knowledge rather than general questions that can come off as rather basic.

 Prepare Good Questions

 Choose 8-10 questions that are important to you, showcasing good critical thinking skills with each question's depth and phrasing.
-Consider allowing for time to follow-up questions, when appropriate.
-Make sure to stray away from sensitive topics, such as their personal salary or finances (however, it is generally acceptable to inquire about common entry-level salaries, mid-level salaries, and senior-level salaries within a career path).
+Consider allowing for time to ask follow-up questions when appropriate.
+Make sure to avoid sensitive topics, such as their salary or finances (however, it is generally acceptable to inquire about typical entry-level, mid-level, and senior-level salaries within a career path).

-- How did you get started in your career, as related to the education, experiences, and skills that you gained?
+- How did you get started in your career?

-- What advice do you have for someone who is exploring this type of work?
+- What advice do you have for someone exploring this type of work?
 Which skills or knowledge areas are most important to prepare for entry-level positions?